Arcadia Unified School District

 The Arcadia Unified School District (AUSD) is a school district located in Arcadia, California.
 The district consists of six elementary schools: Holly Avenue, Longley Way, Baldwin Stocker, Camino Grove, Highland Oaks, and Hugo Reid; three middle schools: Richard Henry Dana Middle School, Foothills Middle School, and First Avenue Middle School; and one high school: Arcadia High School.

 History

 Arcadia Unified School District was founded in 1952.
 Prior to 1952, students were part of the Arcadia/Monrovia/Duarte School District.
 Arcadia Unified School District offices were next to Arcadia High School on Campus Drive until July 1, 2013, when it moved to a two-floor office building located on 150 South Third Avenue in Arcadia.

 In 2015, the district began a policy allowing transgender students to use facilities for the genders which they identify.
 Arcadia USD implemented the policy after it reached a settlement with the Office of Civil Rights of the U.S. Department of Education and the U.S. Department of Justice regarding the cabin assignment of a transgender boy who went on a district-organized camping trip.

+A Chevrolet Express school bus belonging to the Arcadia Unified School District.